This post may contain affiliate links.

 How to store overnight oats

-Store overnight oats in the fridge in a large mason jar or smaller individual jars for up to 4 days.
-The oats may thicken a bit more over time as they continue to absorb more liquid, so if you prefer your oats to be less thick, you can add in a splash of almond milk and mix.
+Store overnight oats in the fridge in a jar or or container for up to 5 days.
+The oats may thicken a bit more over time as they continue to absorb more liquid, so if you prefer your oats to be less thick, you can add in a splash of almond milk before serving.

 You can top these overnight oats with anything you enjoy on top of your regular bowl of oatmeal.
 Here are some ideas: